Travelogues: Berlin U-Bahn to Pyongyang Metro

 ![]() |

 For those who rode these U-Bahn carriages in the newly unified Berlin of the 1990s, the image from contemporary Pyongyang might feel strangely familiar.
 Exteriors were repainted, but except for the removal of adverts and maps, the interiors remain mostly untouched (including the graffiti scratched into the windows!)
-For some tourists, the distinctive slam of the doors has triggered familiar memories surprising to recall in a place so far from home.
+For some tourists, the distinctive slam of the doors has triggered familiar memories, seemingly uncanny to recall in a place so far from home.

 The juxtaposed images of the carriages in Pyongyang and Berlin come together to form something of a gestalt image, which allows to us to see the present in dramatic, familiar contrast with the past.
 We are afforded an opportunity to reflect on the passage of time since the fall of the Berlin Wall, and the enormity of changes in political, social and economic organisation since then.